 The world has gone down the route of being all about the individual, all about looking after number one, all about dog-eat-dog and survival of the fittest, for too long.
 It has led to a world of selfishness, competition and fighting for resources.
 Of creating nations and political cliques and dogmas and sects and tribes which oppose each other, concentrating on the differences and aiming to solidify them or persecute based on them, rather than our similarities.

 But every person who does eventually become more aware, more conscious and ultimately, happier, is another person who now is able to help others to raise their consciousness.
-In this way, step by step, person by person, we set examples to others in a tangible way, rather than just a harder to grasp path, such as just reading about success and change.
+In this way, step by step, person by person, we set examples to others in a tangible way, rather than just theory, such as reading about success and change or hearing about it second hand.
 The Vikasa Tribe aims to bring more and more people to this state of awareness because it is only through individual change that the collective (the planet) becomes a better place to thrive, not just survive.

 Extract edited & partially written by me for “From Darkness to Light: Kosta’s Story” from forthcoming book “Happiness is a Choice”

-“Something wasn’t right.
+“SOMETHING WASN’T RIGHT.
 My head was swirling with artificial euphoria that would normally plaster me with the widest of smiles.
-I stood in front of hundreds of people, spinning vinyl, pumping out tunes as strobe lights flashed across grinning faces.
-Surrounded by a sea of pretty college girls and young guys, awash with booze and illegal substances, I became the captain, controlling their every move.
+From my raised platform I commanded all, spinning vinyl, pumping out tunes as strobe lights flashed across grinning faces.
+Surrounded by a sea of effervescent college kids, awash with all manner of substances, I became the captain, dictating their every move.

-Each time I dropped another huge anthem, the crowd cheered, women writhed and the men moved in tighter.
+Each time I dropped another titanic anthem, cheering erupted, bodies writhed and snaked in tight towards my throne at the epicenter.
 Usually, I would have been riding the crest of a wave.
 High on little red pills and the adulation of the masses.
-But as sound waves bounced off walls sending bassline shivers down my spine, I felt nothing inside.
+But as sound-waves bounced off walls, sending bass-line shivers down my spine, I felt nothing inside.

 Extract edited by me, from forthcoming book “Shut the F#ck Up” by Brett Moran